cross-solution/YawikDocs/source/configuration.rst

 Setting Mail Texts
 ^^^^^^^^^^^^^^^^^^

-The mail texts are currently not multilingual.
+The mail texts are defined by the following templats.
 You can overwrite the mails by mapping the following keys

 .. code-block:: php
    :linenos: